 Scenario simulations explored the lagoon’s response to nutrient load variations.
 Phosphate, nitrate, and ammonia inputs from rivers were altered by ±50%, and additional simulations doubled and quadrupled these inputs.
 The resulting spatial distributions are compared with literature data, highlighting seasonal ecosystem responses and the lagoon’s sensitivity to nutrient changes.
 These findings are key for informing nutrient management strategies aimed at achieving water quality targets.

-Keywords: environmental dynamics, numerical simulationscoastal lagoon
+Keywords: environmental dynamics, numerical simulations, coastal lagoon